fajarnnn/sd-webui-reforge-classic/README.md

 <details>
 <summary>Expand</summary>

-0. Ensure the WebUI can correctly run already by following the [installation](#installation) steps first
+0. Ensure the WebUI can properly launch already, by following the [installation](#installation) steps first
 1. Open the console in the WebUI directory
     ```bash
     cd sd-webui-forge-classic